The Market Place’s Chef William Dissen earns Restaurateur of the Year award

 I really love Tall Johns on Montford.
 Their roasted chicken and steak tartare are delicious, and it’s close to my restaurant downtown.
 I could walk there.
 I think it’s a great spot.

 And then, with kids, they want pizza and tacos and that kind of stuff.
-We love All Souls Pizza and we love Taco Temple also.
+We love All Souls Pizza, and we love Taco Temple also.

 Who are some local chefs you’re watching right now?

 I have a friend who worked for me for a little while, Luis Martinez.
-His restaurant (Taqueria Rosita) is closed now, but he has Teqio Foods, and I think he’s working on some new ideas for Asheville.
+His restaurant (Taqueria Rosita) is closed now, but he has Tequio Foods, and I think he’s working on some new ideas for Asheville.
 I love his dedication to sourcing Oaxacan ingredients, Oaxacan corn, and really putting that on his back.
 I think it’s tremendous what he’s doing.

 I had a great dinner recently at Golden Hour.
 Kevin Chrisman is the executive chef over there, and I think he’s doing some really great stuff.